Chanzaa/Chanzaa/README.md

 - 👋 Hi, I’m @Chanzaa
 - 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Go,React,tailwind
+- 🌱 I’m currently learning Go,PHP,React,tailwind

 <!---
 Chanzaa/Chanzaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.